KennethECochran/projects/README.md

 # Projects
-<p>This repository features projects focused on analyzing the presence of Per- and polyfluoroalkyl substances in blood.</p>
+<p>This repository features Python based Data Analysis and Data Mining projects focused on analyzing the presence of Per- and polyfluoroalkyl substances in blood.</p>

 # <a href = 'https://github.com/KennethECochran/projects/tree/main/Environmental%20Health%20project%20-%20part%201'>Environmental Health project - part 1</a>
 <p>This project uses python to:</p>